DynaFinance/Dyna-Finance/CONTRIBUTING.md

-# Contributing to Dyna Finance
+# Contributing to Salzur AI

-We welcome contributions to Dyna Finance!
+We welcome contributions to Salzur AI!
 Here's how you can get started:

 ## How to Contribute
 1. Fork the repository.